 While the realization of clean and sustainable energy conversion systems primarily requires the development of highly efficient catalysts, one of the main issues had been designing the structure of the catalysts to fulfill minimum cost as well as maximum performance.
 Until now, noble metal-based nanocatalysts had shown outstanding performances toward the oxygen reduction reaction (ORR), oxygen evolution reaction (OER), and hydrogen evolution reaction (HER).
 However, the scarcity and high cost of them impeded their practical use.
 Recently, hollow nanostructures including nanocages and nanoframes had emerged as a burgeoning class of promising electrocatalysts.
 The hollow nanostructures could expose a high proportion of active surfaces while saving the amounts of expensive noble metals.
 In this review, we introduced recent advances in the synthetic methodologies for generating noble metal-based hollow nanostructures based on thermodynamic and kinetic approaches.
 We summarized electrocatalytic applications of hollow nanostructures toward the ORR, OER, and HER.
 We next provided strategies that could endow structural robustness to the flimsy structural nature of hollow structures.
 Finally, we concluded this review with perspectives to facilitate the development of hollow nanostructure-based catalysts for energy applications.

-- This article is part of the themed collection: New catalytic materials for energy and chemistry in transition
+- This article is part of the themed collections: Celebrating the 75th Anniversary of the Korean Chemical Society (KCS) and New catalytic materials for energy and chemistry in transition